Gradient Coupling: The Hidden Barrier to Generalization in Agentic Reinforcement Learning: Related Work

 \section{Related Work}

-\textbf{LLM Reinforcement Learning} Reinforcement Learning (RL during reinforcement learning) algorithms like PPO \citep{PPO} is growing extrsome emely popular which would weaken the performancebecause it can greatly help the performance through Reinforcement Learning from Human Feedback (RLHF) \citep{RLHF}.
-Then Direct Preference Optimization (DPO) \citep{DPO} is proposed to simplicify the optimization process of PPO, and GRPO remove the critic in PPO and greatly enhance the reasoning performance of LLM by estimating advantages by using batches of samples generated from the same prompt which is also widely applied in tasks like mathematical reasoning \citep{GRPO}, retrieval \citep{atom_searcher,search-R1} and tool use \citep{toolRL} and multi turn agent tasks \citep{RAGEN,long_horizon_RL_apple,RLVMR,harnessing_uncertainty}.
-But the reward spasity brings some problem like echo trap when applying GRPO, which is hard to solve.
+\textbf{Reinforcement Learning for LLM} Reinforcement Learning algorithms like PPO \citep{PPO} is growing extremely popular because it can greatly improve the performance \citep{instruction_following}.
+Then Direct Preference Optimization (DPO) \citep{DPO} is proposed to simplify the optimization process of PPO, and GRPO removes the critic in PPO and greatly enhances the reasoning performance of LLM by estimating advantages by using batches of samples generated from the same prompt which is also widely applied in tasks like mathematical reasoning \citep{GRPO}, retrieval \citep{atom_searcher,do_not_abstain,search-R1} and tool use \citep{toolRL,CodeAgent} and multi-turn agent tasks \citep{RAGEN,long_horizon_RL_apple,RLVMR,harnessing_uncertainty,sweetRL}.
+However, we find that although reinforcement learning can greatly help the agent to perform good in the trained task, it might fail to generalize to similar but unseen tasks.

-\textbf{Step Level Rewards} Simply using outcome based rewards would mistakenly allocate positive advantage to flawed actions, causing suboptimal performance \citep{GRPO_turn_credit,GiGPO}, so some researchers try to use more fine grained step level rewards. \citet{GiGPO} recognize the situation where two different step the same observation, which means the previous step is incorrect and allocate a negative advantage. \citet{RLVMR} explicitly define the reasoning logic and use step reward to ensure the agent follows the logic.
-Also, methods like ToolRL \citep{toolRL,webagent_R1} uses the format of each step as step level reward.
-However, our paper shows that the core reason why GRPO fails may not lie in the advantage allocation, instead it lies in the similarity between different samples.
+\textbf{Agent Generalization} The agent trained with RL shows great performance on in domain tasks, but the generalization is poor. \citet{SFT_memorize_RL_generalize} claims that RL shows better generalization than SFT, but \citet{rl_no_gene} argue that RL fails to improve the generalization of LLM. \citet{early_experimence} use self reflection and future prediction to improve the generalization.
+While \citet{agentevolver} automatically collect online data and collect data to further fine-tune the model, improving the performance.
+And \citet{RLVMR} try to design meta thinking prompts to improve the generalization.
+And some researchers try to use multi agent interaction to improve the generalization \citep{multi_agent_rl,rema_multi_agent} But they did not reveal why current methods fail to generalize, only try to solve it through prompt design and data collection while our method try to reveal why agents fail to generalize and solve it.